Published April 5th 2016 by Spencer Hill Contemporary

 It took me a while to get into this and I almost gave up.
 It was told in two POVs (Justin’s and Peyton’s) in two different timeframes (freshman and senior year).
 It was quite confusing at first but once you get the hang of it, you will realize that it is what made this book special.
-The contrast and growth in Justin and Peyton’s character over the years was handled perfectly.
+The contrast and growth in Justin and Peyton’s character over the years were handled perfectly.
 You can definitely see how much they’ve changed.

 This book was also surprising in some parts.
 There were scenes that made my jaw drop (literally!) because they were totally unexpected and I didn’t see them coming.
 Don’t get your hopes up, though.
-It wasn’t exactly mind blowing, just unexpected, but great nonetheless.
+It wasn’t exactly mind-blowing, just unexpected, but great nonetheless.

 This is only my second Rachel Harris book but I can definitely say that she writes swoon-worthy romances.
-It’s the primary reason why I chose to read this one on Valentines day (sad, I know, haha!).
+It’s the primary reason why I chose to read this one on Valentine’s day (sad, I know, haha!).

 “I wish I could be as confident as you,” I reply with a small laugh.